jahto/HSLDataKafkaExample/README.md

 and pushes received list of JSON-data from HSL real-time feed to a Kafka stream as separate messages.
 More connectors could be added later.
 Consider switching to MQTT feed instead.

-### HSLMQTTConnector
+### HSLDataMQTTConnector

-Unfinished.
+Seems to also work.

 ### FOLIDataConnector

-For Turku area feed.
+For Turku area feed. (http://data.foli.fi/siri/vm)

 ### TKLDataConnector

-For Tampere area feed.
+For Tampere area feed. (http://data.itsfactory.fi/journeys/api/1/vehicle-activity)

+### EnturDataConnector

+For norwegian feed, whole Norway. (http://api.entur.org/anshar/1.0/rest/vm)

+### GTFSDataFeeder

+Command utility for pushing static GTFS data to Kafka queues.
+Not all the data handled, only routes, stops and shapes.

-### HSLDataVehicleTransformer
+### TrafficDataVehicleTransformer

 - Adds some data to vehicle information.
 Difference of delay since last suitable sample, the length of time the difference was calculated in, and vehicles approximaty bearing.
+Also the next stop, if missing.
 - Collects rough history of a vehicles movement around keyed by vehicle id and date, and pushes the data downstream.

-### HSLDataLineTransformer
+### TrafficDataLineTransformer

 - Adds vehicles operating on a line as a list to line information and pushes the data downstream.